avinashbest/AbdulBari-Cpp/README.md

   - q-p => gives number of elements between 2 pointers p and q.
 - Pointers can be of many levels.
 - Double pointer is used for accessing 2D arrays.

+# Reference:

+- Reference is a Alias of variable.
+- It must be initialised when declared.
+- It doesn’t take any memory.
+- It cannot be modified to refer other variable.
+- Syntax for reference declaration is.
+- Int &y = x;